open-telemetry/opentelemetry-collector-contrib/processor/pytransform/README.md

 ### Warnings

 The Pytransform processor allows you to modify all aspects of you telemetry data.
-This can result in valid or bad data being propogated if you are not careful.
+This can result in invalid or bad data being propogated if you are not careful.
 It is your responsibility to inspect the data and ensure it is valid.